+The Company provides comprehensive healthcare services to participants on the basis of capitated or fixed fees per participant that are paid monthly by Medicare, Medicaid, the VA, and private pay sources.
 The Company records accounts receivable at net realizable value, which includes an allowance for estimated uncollectible accounts.
 The allowance for uncollectible accounts reflects the Company's best estimate of probable losses considering eligibility, historical experience, and existing economic conditions.
 Accounts are written off as bad debts when they are deemed uncollectible based upon individual credit evaluations and specific circumstances underlying the accounts.
-The balance of the allowance for uncollectible accounts was \$4.4 million as of June 30, 2021, compared to \$6.4 million as of June 30, 2020.
+See additional information in Note 3 "Revenue Recognition".